camunda/camunda-archetypes/README.md

 # Camunda Maven Archetypes

-These are project templates for [camunda BPM platform](http://camunda.org/), which enable a quickstart for developing process applications.
+These are project templates for [Camunda BPM](http://camunda.org/), which enable a quickstart for developing process applications.

 ## Usage in Eclipse